 We Did It: All 1,283 Atlas Blocks Complete!

-We started this season with 500 blocks left to finish.
+We started this fifth and final data collection season with 500 blocks left to finish.
 But thanks to your energy, dedication, and grit, all 1,283 priority and specialty Atlas blocks in Wisconsin have been marked complete!

 We can all be proud of this phenomenal effort, representing the work of more than 2,000 people and five years of data collection.
 From the Apostle Islands of Lake Superior, to the bluffs and backwaters along the Mississippi, to the agricultural fields of southern Wisconsin, volunteers from across the state came together to complete the Atlas.

 The bulk of active data collection occurred from early 2015 through late summer 2019, but there is still much to be done!

 Atlas coordinators will be very focused on data review through 2020.
 With hundreds of thousands of records, all data will need to be reviewed for breeding codes, dates, locations, and species, and checked in a variety of ways.

 After all data is reviewed, results will be published in a book, just like the first Wisconsin Breeding Bird Atlas.
 It will take several years to prepare the atlas data, the point count data, generate maps and models, and write species accounts and other chapters.
 Atlas results data will also be available online.
 Look forward to a high-quality atlas book to document results, as well as a data-rich, user-friendly online presence.